cyberCris/gobarber/README.md

 ## About

 Rocketseat application in GoStack 8.0 about back-end in node.
-Basically this app creates an user and manage his session, also there is all the CRUD interface if the user wants to edit or delete the account.
+Basically this app manages an Barber where users makes appointments and this notifys providers linked to the action , also there is all the CRUD interface if the user wants to edit or delete the appointment, etc.

 ## Librarys used
 *   express